 Week 3: Bedroom

 This is likely going to be the most time-consuming task so I’d recommend doing it on a day you have a couple of hours to spare (Note: the time it takes will vary greatly on how many clothes you have).
 I want you to empty your ENTIRE closet.
 Yes, everything.

 Then create three piles as you go, one for donating, a keep pile, and one for trash – these would be items that are stained or have holes beyond reasonable repair, but of course, I recommend first calling your local shelter to find out what they will and will not accept for donations before putting them in a textile recycling bin.
 And remember, even clothes with holes could be used as rags, sewn into napkins, or even given to animal shelters.

 Once you’re done, clear out your donate and trash pile so you already feel a weight lifting from your space (and that nothing sneaks back into the closet).
 Then assess what you want to hang, fold, or put in storage if you’re a seasonal closet person.
 Hang items back into your closet by color and season (jeans stick together, long sleeves, etc.) and fold sweaters to put on shelves or in a drawer.

-Rule of thumb: Only keep what you’ve worn in the last year and only keep items that you absolutely love.
+Rule of thumb: Only keep what you’ve worn in the last year and items you absolutely love.
 Your clothes should make you feel great, not mediocre.

-Hip Tip: My Hip team member Emily shared how she upgraded her wardrobe without spending a cent!
+Hip Tip: My Hip sidekick, Emily, shared how she upgraded her wardrobe without spending a cent!